twilio-labs/function-templates/sms-broadcast/README.md

 ### Handle incoming messages with your Function

 Go back to the [messaging service](https://www.twilio.com/console/sms/services) you created earlier.
-In its configuration, you'll see a checkbox for "Handle Incoming Messages".
-Click this box to enable the feature.
-In the text box that appears, paste in the URL to the Function we just deployed.
+In the sidebar, look for the Integration menu item.
+Under the Incoming Messages section of the Integration configuration page, you'll see a radio button for "Send a webhook".
+Click this radio button, and in the "Request URL" textbox that appears, paste the URL to the Function we just deployed.
 Click "Save".

 Now if all went well, you'll be able to start using your phone number for managing broadcasts and subscriptions!